Deploying Rapidflare

 Rapidflare offers several ways to run the AI agent on your web properties.
 They fall into two groups:

-- Rapidflare Embed SDK — one loader script from our CDN powers four experiences on your own pages: Floating Launcher, Full Page Widget, Search Bar, and AI Overview.
+- Rapidflare Embed SDK — one loader script from our CDN powers five experiences on your own pages: Floating Launcher, Inline Trigger, Full Page Widget, Search Bar, and AI Overview.
 You choose the mode in

-rapidflare.init(); the script URL is the same for all four. - Whitelabel domain — a hosted agent at a URL you control (full-page in the browser, or an
+display.typeinsiderapidflare.init(); the script URL is the same for all five. - Whitelabel domain — a hosted agent at a URL you control (full-page in the browser, or an

 <iframe>whosesrcis that URL, optionally withprompt/autoSubmit/userId/theme).
 No Rapidflare embed script and norapidflare.init().